louiseseeyave/flares/README.md

 ## Set up and data location

-The FLARES data on COSMA are located here:
+The original FLARES data on COSMA are located here:

     /cosma7/data/dp004/FLARES/FLARES-1